 - Additional heating or cooling tools (fans, mobile heaters, etc.)

 Having an HVAC system in good working order ensures comfort year-round.
-A high SEER rating is worth investing in.
+A high rating is worth investing in.

 How Does a SEER Rating Work?